-Why these companies chose to Get Certified amidst the challenges of the pandemic?
-The benefits of this recognition transcend beyond employer branding or recruiting top talent.
-For organizations, it gives valuable insights as to what they are doing well and what they can do better.
+Why did these companies choose to Get Certified amidst the challenges of the pandemic?
+The benefits of this recognition goes beyond employer branding.
+For organizations, it gives valuable insights as to what they are doing well and which areas they can do better.

 Read this article to find out more of what your company can get on top of the shiny badge.